Semiclassical resonances for matrix Schr\"odinger operators with vanishing interactions at crossings of classical trajectories: Microlocal connection formula at a crossing point

 \subsection{Microlocal connection formula at a crossing point}

 Let us now turn to the proof of Theorem \ref{Thm:AsymptoticConnectionFormula}.
-We study the behavior of microlocal solutions on a small, compact, $h$-independent interval $I$ around the $x$-coordinate $\rho_x = 0$ of the crossing points.
+We study the behavior of microlocal solutions on a small, compact, $h$-independent interval $I$ around the $x$-coordinate $x = 0$ of the crossing points.
 In the phase space, this means that we consider $\Gamma_j \cap (I \times \Rr_\xi)$.
-We use a construction of exact solutions for the scalar equations of $(P_j-E)u_j = 0$ based on Picard's successive approximation method (see for example \cite[Chapter 5]{Olv}).
+Unfortunately, we cannot directly use a WKB method as in \eqref{Eq:frho} to construct microlocal solutions near crossing points.
+We follow the idea of \cite{FMW1} and construct exact solutions for the scalar equations of $(P_j-E)u_j = 0$ based on Picard's successive approximation method (see for example \cite[Chapter 5]{Olv}).
 We obtain pairs ($u_j$, $\breve u_j$) of solutions to $(P_j-E)u_j = 0$ in I which asymptotically behave as

 where $j \in \{1,2\}$.
 This asymptotic behavior when $h\to 0^+$ is uniform on $I$.
 Next, we use those scalar solutions to construct vector-valued solutions $w$ of the system $(P-E)w = 0$.
-Those solutions, constructed with the appropriate integral operators, are close at order $O(h)$ to the solutions $f_j^\bullet$ and small at order $O(h)$ elsewhere (see \cite[Section 4]{FMW1}).
+Those solutions, constructed with the appropriate integral operators, are close at order $\BigO{h}$ to the solutions $f_j^\bullet$ and small at order $\BigO{h}$ elsewhere (see \cite[Section 4]{FMW1}).
 Essentially, this construction relies on the estimates of Proposition \ref{Prop:IntegralOperators} below.